mocamircea/sygon-token/README.md

   <h3>1.3 <i>transferSplit</i></h3>
   <p>
     This is a special method of token transfer.
-The function is internal and it is called automatically, when the target address of a transfer is identified as splitter.<br/><br/>
+The function is internal and it is called automatically, when the target address of a transfer is detected to be a splitter.<br/><br/>
-    For an address registered as splitter, this mechanism allows that any amount received through as a transfer is "forwarded" as transfers to other target addresses, according to a predefined split schema.<br/><br/>
+    For any address that is registered as splitter, this mechanism allows that any amount received as a transfer to it, is automatically "forwarded" to other addresses, according to a predefined split schema.<br/><br/>

   <b>Splitters</b><br/>
-  A splitter associates an address with a split schema.
-A split schema defines a set of transfer destinations with weights.
+  A splitter associates an address with a split schema, which defines a set of transfer destinations with associated weights.
 This mechanism allows at least two contributors to receive rewards for their contributions.<br/><br/>
   The contributor that creates the splitter is called <i>Primary</i> and the second one is called <i>Secondary</i> contributor.
 The secondary contributor can furhter configure the splitter by managing other 5 contributors at choice. <br/><br/>

   <img src="SYGON-token-split-transfer-splitter.png"/> <br/>

-  Splitters are generally used for automatically sharing the monetization of products among their contributors. <br/><br/>
+  Splitters are designed for automatically sharing the monetization of products among their contributors. <br/><br/>

   Any amount of tokens sent to a splitter is automatically distributed among the destinations defined in the split schema.<br/></br>
   Split schema <br/>